bacontime/blog-mirror/art/isomorphic.md

 The (2,1) Chromatic Button Accordion layout was discussed above.
 There are also accordions with a (5,2) layout, most commonly called "Hayden Duet Concertinas".
+The layout is called the Wicki-Hayden layout, because it was independently invented by Kaspar Wicki and Brian Hayden.

 <!--TODO: Attribution to Wicki and Hayden.
 Explanation of "duet" in name.-->